tkzwyk/RectanglePuzzleResolver/README.md

 ![Rectangle Puzzle Quiz](https://ibin.co/4Jz27fEmoo94.png)

 If excludes the squares which is intersected with the diagonal line, how many the total number of squares?
-But if a square which is intersected at only the vertex of the square, count it. e.g. Count the red squares in the above case.
+But if a square which is intersected at only the vertex of the square, count it.
+For example, X is 6 and Y is 4 in the above picture.
+So count the red squares and the answer is 16.